hcavarsan/kftray-blog/content/99.blog/posts/5-kftray-custom-kubeconfig-files.md

 # Introducing KFTray v0.10.0 🚀

+kftray is a cross-platform system tray app made with Tauri (Rust and TypeScript) for Kubernetes users.
+It simplifies setting up multiple kubectl port forward configurations through a user-friendly interface.
+Easily store and manage all configurations from local files or GitHub repositories.

 We're pleased to share the release of KFTray v0.10.0.
 With this update, we've focused on making it easier for users to manage port-forward configurations across various kubeconfig files.
 We've also dedicated efforts to improve error handling for a more intuitive user experience.